Grant Application Guidelines for 2027 Projects

 Award Amounts

-The Jackson County Cultural Coalition (JCCC) awards grants that are typically between $1,000 and $3,000 for projects within Jackson County which support and promote the arts, heritage and humanities, for all residents of Jackson County.
+The Jackson County Cultural Coalition (JCCC) awards grants that are typically between $500 and $3,000 for projects within Jackson County that support and promote the arts, heritage, and humanities for all residents of Jackson County.

 Submission and Deadline